 Citizen Science & Higher Education Symposium

-March 28th September 12th at the JC Raulston Arboretum for a one-day symposium focused on exploring the intersection of citizen science and institutions of higher education.
+Join us on September 12th for a virtual one-day symposium focused on exploring the intersection of citizen science and institutions of higher education.

 Can citizen science improve higher education?
 Can higher education improve citizen science?
 What roles can community colleges, private colleges, land-grant universities, historically black colleges and universities, and other institutions of higher education play in introducing students to citizen science?
 How can local communities partner with students and faculty in higher education in carrying out citizen science for environmental justice and actionable solutions?
 How can science centers, museums, and environmental educators partner with institutions of higher education for best practices in citizen science?
 How might K-12 teachers, government agencies, and industry partner with institutions of higher education for innovations in citizen science?
 Explore these questions and many, many more.